Promoting Healthy Development

 Building Capacity to Effect Change in Communities

-Marty Weinstein, CEO, launched BACR's Employee Wellness Program at the fall kick-off in October 2016.
+Marty Weinstein, CEO, launched BACR's Employee Wellness Program at the Fall Kick-Off in October 2016.
 A Wellness Committee spearheaded by HR Director, Brenda Cain was formed to plan and organize a 3-year initiative.
-Since October Managers have been given an orientation and training.
-And, a logo contest produced the winning entry "Find your Balance" submitted by Laura Cortez of BACR's DUI Program in Napa.
+Since October, managers have been given an orientation and training, and a logo contest produced the winning entry.
+"Find your Balance" was submitted by Laura Cortez of BACR's DUI Program in Napa.

 Just as BACR promotes the healthy development of individuals and families, we promote a culture of health and wellness for our employees.
 BACR encourages employees to engage in activities that will enhance their health and wellness as individuals.
 The Employee Wellness Program works to provide a variety of programs and offerings that address the various components of wellness: mental health, physical, financial, social, and spiritual.
 In addition, BACR offers an Employee Assistance Program that provides support in resolving personal issues through a variety of services including counseling services, financial consultations, weight management, stress management, and smoking cessation coaching.
 Various other wellness initiatives may be offered at different times, depending on interest level and activities scheduled throughout the Bay Area.

 One might not think that basketball can help kids gain critical math skills.
 But for twin sisters Patricia and Angela Rodas, that’s exactly the case.
 The Rodas sisters have become rather like local celebrities in the San Francisco Bay Area through their success in NBA Math Hoops, a board game and curriculum that helps kids learn math through the lens of professional basketball.